readthedocs/blog/2022-war-in-ukraine.rst

 We are monitoring the situation in Europe and how it relates to our employees, customers, and our services to the open source world.

-Read the Docs is a very small company with only seven employees and fortunately none of them are currently in harm's way.
+Read the Docs is a very small company, with only seven employees, and fortunately none of them are currently in harm's way.
 Our impact, however, on the open source ecosystem is bigger than our size and we have users all over the world including in Ukraine and Russia.